ma595/arctic_antarctic_logo/README.md

-# Make Arctic / Antarctic Logo
+# Make Arctic / Antarctic logos

 Python script to generate circular polar projection logos for Arctic and Antarctic regions using Cartopy and Matplotlib.